 Year 3/4 lower Key Stage 2

-As always we are all looking forward to some exciting, engaging and challenging learning activities inside and outside our classroom over the next half term in the build up to Christmas!
+As always, in Badger Class we are all looking forward to some exciting, engaging and challenging learning activities inside and outside our classroom over the next half term!

-Homework this year will continue to be shared weekly (every Thursday) with children being expected to choose from a variety of different tasks that are linked to out topic, science and harvest learning this half term.
+Homework this year will continue to be shared weekly (every Wednesday) with children being expected to choose from a variety of different tasks that are linked to out topic, science and Easter festival learning this half term.
 The full list of choices can be found at the bottom of this page.

 In Maths we will be continuing to combine the White Rose approach with the National Curriculum to provide our children with a broad and exciting learning experience.
-We will spend the majority of this half term studying Place Value and understanding the different operations of Maths.
 To help support our class based learning in Maths we ask the children to practise their multiplication tables at home and we will provide weekly maths challenges to allow them to show their progress on our Maths Mountain!
 We will also be introducing 15 minute Maths Meetings three times a week, which will take place outside the regular Maths lessons, to continue to promote our children's progress in this subject area.
-We look forward to inviting you into our school on Tuesday 4th December at 9am to join in with one of our meetings!

 Click here for a Maths website that has lots of accessible Maths games to help your child practise our learning in class and their mental Maths strategies.

-For the Autumn term, Badgers Class will take part in P.E on Monday and Friday afternoon.
-On a Monday, weather permitting, sport will take place outside with Premier Sport and Friday we will be inside doing Yoga.
+For the Spring term, Badgers Class will take part in P.E on Monday and Tuesday afternoon.
+On these days, weather permitting, sport will take place outside.
 Please ensure that appropriate kit is in school on these days!